Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it expresses optimism by suggesting that even bad situations have something good in them.
-The phrase is metaphorical, as "silver lining" refers to hope or a positive aspect, not to an actual metallic edge of a cloud.
+The idiom is metaphorical, as "silver lining" refers to hope or a positive aspect, not to an actual metallic edge of a cloud.

 Origin: